Skip to main content

 It is possible to index the reflections in the HOLZs on a diffraction pattern.
 Examples of such indexing are given in the book Transmission Electron Microscopy of Materials by D B Williams and C B Carter.

-This page titled 34.3: Laue Zones is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 34.3: Laue Zones is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?